-As displayed in Figure 6, the majority of contributors own a Nokia phone, which accounts for 43.3% of English SMS contributors and 51.3% of Chinese SMS contributors.
+Input method differences were also revealed in our survey.
+Three common input methods, multi-tap, predictive and full keyboard, account for 41.4%, 30.2% and 17.2% of English SMS contributors respectively.
+The remaining 10.3% of contributors used other input methods.
+Chinese input methods also largely consist of three input methods, pinyin, wubi and bihua; these account for 86.0%, 3.9% and 4.3% of contributors' usage.
+As displayed in Figure 6, the majority of contributors own a Nokia phone, which accounts for 48.3% of English SMS contributors and 49.7% of Chinese SMS contributors.
 However, these figures cannot fairly present the general popularity of phone brands, for the reason that we only provide links to Nokia utility software for SMS Export collection method.
-In addition, 49.3% of English SMS contributors, and 45.9% of Chinese SMS contributors were users of a smartphone.
-This question was not included in the first version of survey used in MTurk, which resulted in "unknown" for 38.0% of English SMS contributors and 7.5% of Chinese SMS contributors.
+In addition, 37.1% of English SMS contributors, and 44.9% of Chinese SMS contributors own a smartphone.
+This question was not included in the first version of survey used in MTurk, which leads to smartphone information is unknown for 48.3% of English SMS contributors and 7.8% of Chinese SMS contributors.

-For a more in-depth analysis beyond the scope of our article, we invite you to visit the corpus website where the full per-question answers for our demographic data is available.
+For more in-depth analysis beyond the scope of our article, we invite you to visit the corpus website, where the full, per question answers for our demographic data is available.